Abstract

 Study Design: A retrospective cohort study.

-Method: We employed descriptive and inferential analysis to explore the determinant risk factors.
-We applied multivariate joint model to testing the significance association of the possible risk factors.
+Methods: A descriptive and inferential analysis was employed to explore the determinant risk factors, and a multivariate joint model was applied to test the significant association of the possible risk factors.

-Conclusion: Having good follow up, controlled comorbidity and taking combination of drugs shows an opportunity in decreasing the blood pressures; consequently, this compels patients to experience the first remission early.
+Conclusion: Having good follow-ups, receiving control of comorbidity, and taking a combination of drugs show several opportunities for decreasing BP.
+Consequently, this compels patients to experience the first remission early.